swiggy-2022-bootcamp/training-i-plus-plus/sujata/mini-project/README.md

 Elastic search and `Search` service working is documented inside the `elasticsearch` directory.
 It also contains info/related documents for data syncing with logstash between mongodb and elastic search.

+## Cart Service

+This service allows user of type `BUYER` to add a product to his/her cart, delete a product from the cart and then, can fetch all the products of the cart using GetCart API.

 ## Steps to run Sonarqube

 - Run the following command in root of the project/microservices to generate coverage file.<br>